michaelt919/Kintsugi3DBuilder/README.md

 IBRelight is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Requests for source code, comments, or bug reports should be sent to:
-Michael Tetzlaff ( tetzlaffm@uwstout.edu )
+Requests for source code, comments, or bug reports should be sent to Michael Tetzlaff ( tetzlaffm@uwstout.edu )